University of North Carolina at Asheville

 5 "Wantaska Trust and Banking Co. and 'Photos by Baker', written on bottom of photo.
 Two-story building, first story with columns supporting the second story.
 Men stand on sidewalk, left side of windows says "Bank".

-Strip3 picture 1 Gathering of men driving wagons on street.
+Strip3 pict.1 Gathering of men driving wagons on street.
 Bystanders on buildings behind wagons.
 Woman and man on balcony.

 2 [Soda Fountain] Inside view of lunch counter (lft.) with glass case on right.
 Shelves on both sides with full cabinets on back.
 Tiled ceiling.
 Soda fountain to left.